 “I could not conceive of a small country having so large a history,” wrote Mark Twain after his visit to the Holy Land in 1867.
 The rich history certainly fascinates, as does the complex political situation despite, or because of, its constant sense of urgency.
-But beyond that are the people, a varied population of 8 million, representing a startlingly wide array of ethnicities, nationalities, religious beliefs, and lifestyles.
-The diversity of Israel's population is one of the country's greatest strengths––and one of its essential challenges.
-It may explain, for example, why defining a national identity is still a work in progress, even after more than sixty years.
+But beyond that are the people, a varied population of 8.5 million, representing a startlingly wide array of ethnicities, nationalities, religious beliefs, and lifestyles.
+The diversity of Israel's population is one of the country's greatest strengths—and one of its essential challenges.
+It may explain, for example, why defining a national identity is still a work in progress, even after more than 60 years.

 Creating a Nation

 Israel's founding generation saw the country as a modern reincarnation of the ancient Jewish nation-state.
 Israel was the "Promised Land" of Abraham and Moses, the Israelite kingdom of David and Solomon, and the home of Jesus of Nazareth and the Jewish Talmudic sages.
-Although the Jewish presence in the country has been unbroken for more than three thousand years, several massive exiles—first by the Babylonians in 586 BC and then by the Romans in AD 70—created a Diaspora, a dispersion of the Jewish people throughout the world.
+Although the Jewish presence in the country has been unbroken for more than 3,000 years, several massive exiles—first by the Babylonians in 586 BC and then by the Romans in AD 70—created a Diaspora, a dispersion of the Jewish people throughout the world.
 The sense of historical roots still resonates for many, probably most, Jewish Israelis; and bringing their brethren home has been a national priority from the beginning.

 The attachment to the ancient homeland, and a yearning for the restoration of "Zion and Jerusalem," weaves through the entire fabric of Jewish history and religious tradition.
 Over the centuries, many Jews trickled back to Eretz Yisrael (the Land of Israel), while others looked forward to fulfilling their dream of return in some future—many felt imminent—messianic age.
-Not all were prepared to wait for divine intervention, however, and in the late 19th century, a variety of Jewish nationalist organizations emerged, bent on creating a home for their people in Israel (then the district of Palestine in the vast Ottoman Empire).
+Not all were prepared to wait for divine intervention, however, and in the late 19th century, a variety of Jewish nationalist organizations emerged, bent on creating a home for their people in Israel (then the district of Palestine in the Ottoman Empire).
 Zionism was created as a political movement to give structure and impetus to that idea.

-Some early Zionist leaders, like founding father Theodor Herzl, believed that the urgent priority was simply a Jewish haven safe from persecution, wherever that haven might be.
+Some early Zionist leaders, like founding father Theodor Herzl, believed that the urgent priority was simply a Jewish haven that would be safe from persecution, wherever that haven might be.
 Argentina was suggested, and Great Britain offered Uganda.
 In light of Jewish historical and emotional links to the land of Israel, most Zionists rejected these "territorialist" proposals.

 The establishment of the State of Israel did not, of course, meet with universal rejoicing.
 To the Arab world, it was anathema, an alien implant in a Muslim Middle East.
 Palestinian Arabs today mark Israel's independence as the Nakba, the Catastrophe, a moment in time when their own national aspirations were thwarted.
-For many ultra-Orthodox Jews, the founding of Israel was an arrogant preempting of God's divine plan; and to make matters worse, the new state was blatantly secular, despite its concessions to religious interests.
+For many ultra-Orthodox Jews, the founding of Israel was an arrogant preempting of God's divine plan; and to make matters worse, the newly minted state was blatantly secular, despite its many concessions to religious interests.
 This internal battle over the character of the Jewish state, and the implacable hostility of Israel's neighbors—which has resulted in more than six decades of unremitting conflict—have been the two main issues engaging the country since its birth.